imprinto/imprinto.github.io/README.md

-# RAMPA: Robotic Augmented Reality for Machine Programming by Demonstration
+# Imprinto: Enhancing Infrared Inkjet Watermarking for Human and Machine Perception

-This is the repository that contains the source code for the [RAMPA website](https://rampa-robot.github.io/).
+This is the repository that contains the source code for the [Imprinto website](https://imprinto.github.io/).

-If you find RAMPA useful for your work, please cite:
+If you find Imprinto useful for your work, please cite:
 ```
-@misc{dogangun2024rampa,
-  title={RAMPA: Robotic Augmented Reality for Machine Programming and Automation},
+@inproceedings{feickImprinto2025,
+  title={Imprinto: Enhancing Infrared Inkjet Watermarking for Human and Machine Perception},
-  author={Dogangun, Fatih and Bahar, Serdar and Yildirim, Yigit and Temir, Bora Toprak and Ugur, Emre and Dogan, Mustafa Doga},
+  author={Feick, Martin and Tang, Xuxin and Garcia-Martin, Raul and Luchianov, Alexandru and Huang, Roderick Wei Xiao and Xiao, Chang and Siu, Alexa and Dogan, Mustafa Doga},
-  howpublished={arXiv:2410.13412, 2024}
+  booktitle={Proceedings of the 2025 CHI Conference on Human Factors in Computing Systems (CHI '25)},
+  year={2025},
+  publisher={ACM},
+  address={New York, NY, USA}
 }
 ```

 # Website License